15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 So, today we give you our picks for low maintenance dog breeds in Australia to make your life easier and minimise clean-up chores.

-Most of what you’ll have to deal with as a dog owner is going to be fur or slobber.
+Most low maintenance dog breeds that you’ll have to deal with as a dog owner are going to be fur or slobber.
 We aren’t including urine or faeces because you can specifically train your dog to poop in a designated area.
 It’s much more unlikely that you’ll be able to stop a Saint Bernard from drooling or stop a Golden Retriever from shedding.

 Knowing that we’re going to choose the breeds that both shed little and drool very little, keep in mind that there will still be some shedding and some drooling – dogs are dogs!
 But at least with these breeds, you won’t have to keep a mop handy for massive drool puddles.